Debt Management Instruments

 Managing the risk of the debt liabilities undertaken by the Government on behalf of the State and the monetary resources of the State, involve the management of exchange rate, interest rate, credit, liquidity (refinancing), and operational risks.

-The Government’s net borrowing limit is set by the Seimas when it approves the Law on the Approval of the Financial Indicators of the State Budget and Municipal Budgets for each year.
-Limits (on the structure of the debt portfolio) for the debt liabilities that the Government undertakes on behalf of the State are set in the Stability Programme of Lithuania for 2019.
+The Government’s net borrowing limit and limits for guarantees are set by the Seimas when it approves the Law on the Approval of the Financial Indicators of the State Budget and Municipal Budgets for each year.
+Limits (on the structure of the debt portfolio) for the debt liabilities that the Government undertakes on behalf of the State are set in the Stability Programme of Lithuania for 2023.

-Limits for year 2019 set by the Parliament of the Republic of Lithuania
+Limits for year 2025 set by the Parliament and Government of the Republic of Lithuania

 The ratio of short-term debt (by residual maturity) to the total debt liabilities | no more than 25 % |